Wang Laboratories: Wang 2200

 Wang developed and marketed several lines of small computer systems for both word processing and data processing.
 Instead of a clear, linear progression, the product lines overlapped and, in some cases, borrowed technology from each other.

 The most identifiable Wang minicomputer performing recognizable data processing was the Wang 2200, which appeared in May 1973.
 Unlike some other desktop computers such as the HP 9830, it had a CRT in a cabinet that also included an integrated computer-controlled compact cassette storage unit and keyboard.
-It was microcoded to run interpreted BASIC.
+It was microcoded to run interpreted Wang BASIC.
 It was widely used in small- and medium-sized businesses worldwide; about 65,000 systems were shipped.

 The original 2200 was a single-user system.
 The improved VP model increased performance more than tenfold and enhanced the language (renamed BASIC-2).
 The 2200 VP evolved into a desktop computer and larger MVP system to support up to 16 workstations and utilized commercial disk technologies that appeared in the late 1970s and early 1980s.
 The disk subsystems could be attached to up to 15 computers giving a theoretical upper limit of 240 workstations in a single cluster.

-Unlike the other product lines, such as the VS and OIS (described below), Wang used value-added resellers (VARs) to customize and market 2200 systems.
-One such creative solution deployed dozens of 2200 systems and was developed in conjunction with Hawaii- and Hong Kong-based firm Algorithms, Inc. It provided paging (beeper) services for much of the Hong Kong market in the early 1980s.
+Unlike the other product lines, such as the VS and OIS (described above), Wang used value-added resellers (VARs) to customize and market 2200 systems.
+One such creative solution deployed dozens of 2200 systems and was developed in conjunction with Hawaii- and Hong Kong–based firm Algorithms, Inc. It provided paging (beeper) services for much of the Hong Kong market in the early 1980s.

 Overshadowed by the Wang VS, the 2200 languished as a cost-effective but forgotten solution in the hands of the customers who had it.
 In the late 1980s, Wang revisited the 2200 series one last time, offering 2200 customers a new 2200 CS with bundled maintenance for less than customers were paying at the time just for maintenance of their aging 2200s.
 The 2200 CS had an Intel 386 processor, updated disk units, and other peripherals.
 Most 2200 customers upgraded to the 2200 CS, after which Wang did not develop or market any new 2200 products.
 In 1997, Wang reported having about two hundred 2200 systems still under maintenance around the world.
 Throughout, Wang had always offered maintenance services for the 2200.